farhadkpx/DEND-Data-Engneering-Nano-Degree-/DEND_Capstone_Project/README.md

 + I chose to limit data date access from year `2000` to available.
 + Disposed of all the null-temperature values from the table.
 + Selected temperature data only for USA.

+`C.` **`US-Cities-Demographics.csv` `Data quality issues`:**
++ Total number of records with this table was 2891 and 12 columns
++ Only 3 columns has null values in range (13 to 16)
++ Distinct city count 567 and state count is 49
++ 5 distinct Races embedded with this dataset on 'Race-column'
++ All the data column-type came with `string-format`

+**`Cleaning steps:`**
++ So I had change them to appropriate data types (int,float).
++ There were some(5) distinct demographic race present in the race column.
++ I did separate them with a pivot table

+`D.` **`Airport Code:` `data quality issues:`**
++ Total number of records is 55075 with 14 columns
++ There were only 9189 records have the [iata code](https://airportcodes.io/en/iata-codes/#:~:text=What%20are%20IATA%20codes%3F%20An%20IATA%20code%2C%20consisting,Airport%20has%20the%20%22LHR%22%20as%20the%20IATA%20code.?msclkid=513518aabaac11ec81151a8894006df3) populated
++ There are 279 airports was closed
++ Number of airports appear more than once in the data set
++ Latitude and longitude are in a single column separated by commas

+**`Cleaning steps:`**
++ I've removed the airport identification codes(iata_code) those are missing
++ Excluded `iata_Codes` are came with `zero` values in it
++ Eliminated airports those are closed and duplicated
++ Separated longitude and latitude data for clarity